Richard E. Byrd: After the war

 After the war, Byrd volunteered to be a crew member in the U.S. Navy's 1919 aerial transatlantic crossing.
 This mission was historic, as it was the first time the Atlantic Ocean was crossed by an aircraft.
 It was decided that only men who had not served overseas would be allowed on the mission.
 Unfortunately for Byrd, his tour of duty in Newfoundland was considered overseas service.
 Byrd was, however, able to make a valuable contribution, as his expertise in aerial navigation resulted in his appointment to plan the flight path of the mission.
 Of the three flying boats (NC-1, NC-3, and NC-4) that started from Newfoundland, only Lieutenant Commander Albert Read's NC-4 completed the trip on May 18, 1919, achieving the first transatlantic flight.

 In 1921, Byrd volunteered to attempt a solo nonstop crossing of the Atlantic Ocean, prefiguring Charles Lindbergh's historic flight by six years.
-Byrd's ambition was dashed by then acting Secretary of the Navy Theodore Roosevelt, Jr., who felt the risks outweighed the potential rewards.
-Byrd was then assigned to the ill-fated dirigible ZR-2 (formerly known by the British designation of R-38).
+Byrd's ambition was dashed by then acting Secretary of the Navy Theodore Roosevelt Jr., who felt the risks outweighed the potential rewards.
+Byrd was then assigned to the ill-fated dirigible ZR-2 (formerly the British airship R-38).
 As fate would have it, Byrd missed his train to take him to the airship on August 24, 1921.
 The airship broke apart in midair, killing 44 of 49 crew members on board.
 Byrd lost several friends in the accident, and was involved in the subsequent recovery operations and investigation.
 The accident affected him deeply and inspired him to make safety a top priority in all of his future expeditions.